What is Ultimate?

 Q: Will Ultimate ever become an Olympic sport?

-A: USA Ultimate and WFDF (World Flying Disc Federation) have been working to achieve the best presentation of Ultimate and other disc sports on the worldwide sport scene for some time.
-A major milestone in this effort occurred in 2001 when Ultimate was included in the World Games for the ﬁrst time as a full medal sport.
-However, Ultimate must have a tremendous increase in its popularity on an international level before it will be possible to take the next step.
-USA Ultimate and WFDF will continue to work together to develop programs and services that help local organizers to increase participation and enhance awareness in order to make Ultimate increasingly attractive to global sports organizations.
+A: USA Ultimate and WFDF (The World Flying Disc Federation) have been working to achieve the best presentation of Ultimate and other disc sports on the worldwide sport scene for some time.
+A major milestone in this effort occurred in 2001 when Ultimate was included in the World Games for the first time as a full medal sport.
+The best possible scenario for disc sports is to continue our emphasis in each home town, each state and national community to build the sport at the grass roots level.
+We must work steadily to make our games better and stronger for our players which will make us increasingly attractive to various global sports organizations.
+USA Ultimate was officially recognized by the U.S. Olympic Committee in 2014, and WFDF received full recognition as the International Federation of flying disc sports by the International Olympic Committee in 2015.

-1. The Field – A rectangular shape with end zones at each end.
-A regulation ﬁeld is 70 yards by 40 yards, with end zones 25 yards deep.
+A rectangular shape with end zones at each end.
+A regulation field is 70 yards long by 40 yards wide, with end zones 20 yards deep.

-2. Initiate Play – Each point begins with both teams lining up on the front of their respective end zone.
-The defense throws ("pulls") the disc to the offense.
+Each point begins with both teams lining up on the front of opposite end zone lines.
+The defense throws (“pulls”) the disc to the offense.
 A regulation game has seven players per team.

-3. Scoring – Each time the offense completes a pass in the defense's end zone, the offense scores a point.
-Play is initiated after each score.
+Each time the offense catches a pass in the defense’s end zone, the offense scores a point.
+The teams switch direction after every goal, and the next point begins with a new pull by the team that just scored.

-8. Fouls – When a player initiates contact on another player, a foul occurs.
-When a foul disrupts possession, the play resumes as if the possession was retained.
-If the player committing the foul disagrees with the foul call, the play is redone.
+When a player initiates contact that affects the play, a foul occurs.
+When a foul causes a player to lose possession, the play resumes as if the possession was retained.
+If the player that the foul was called against disagrees with the foul call, the play is redone.

-The complete, official USA Ultimate 11th Edition Rules of Ultimate with all amendments and clarifications are available online here.
+The complete, official USA Ultimate Rules of Ultimate with all amendments and clarifications are available online here.